t5k6/obsidian-koreader-highlights/ARCHITECTURE.md

 This approach eliminates `try/catch` blocks for business logic, makes the code self-documenting about its failure modes, and ensures that all user-facing errors are handled consistently and reactively.

+### **4.5.
+Concurrency Strategy: Predictable & Scalable Execution**

+The plugin's performance and data safety rely on a streamlined concurrency strategy applied consistently across the codebase.

+*   **Serialization for Safety (`KeyedQueue`)**: Operations that mutate a single resource (like a note file or a snapshot) must be serialized to prevent race conditions.
+We use a `KeyedQueue` to ensure that all asynchronous tasks related to a specific key (e.g., a file path) execute strictly one after another.
+This is the cornerstone of atomicity in `NotePersistenceService` and `MergeHandler`.

+*   **Parallelism for Performance (`runPool`)**: I/O-bound tasks that can run independently (like scanning files for metadata during an index rebuild or analyzing duplicate candidates) are executed in parallel up to an optimal concurrency limit.
+We use a single, unified, streaming-capable concurrency pool (`runPool`).
+It processes an iterable of tasks with a fixed concurrency limit and yields `Result` objects as they complete.
+This is highly efficient, memory-safe, and simplifies the codebase by consolidating multiple concurrency patterns into one robust primitive.

+*   **Key Files:** `src/lib/concurrency/` contains all these core, reusable primitives.

 ### **5. The "Chain of Trust": A Walkthrough of the Core Data Flow**

 The plugin’s data integrity rests on the "Chain of Trust"—a durable, unbreakable link between a KOReader book and its note in Obsidian.
 The following diagram and user journeys illustrate how the core components interact to maintain this chain.